 The following subsections describe the University's conduct hearing processes.
-Except in a complaint involving failure to comply with the summons of the Dean of Students or a designee, no student may be found to have violated the Code of Student Conduct solely as a result of the student's failure to appear for a hearing.
-In all such instances, conduct hearings will proceed as scheduled and the information in support of the complaint will be presented to, and considered by, the Dean of Students or a designee, Administrative Hearing Officer, or panel presiding over the hearing.
+Except in a complaint involving failure to comply with the summons of the Senior Associate Dean of Students/Title IX Coordinator (designee), no student may be found to have violated the Student Code of Conduct solely as a result of the student's failure to appear for a hearing.
+In all such instances, conduct hearings will proceed as scheduled and the information in support of the complaint will be presented to, and considered by, the Senior Associate Dean of Students/Title IX Coordinator/Dean of Students (or a designee), Administrative Hearing Officer, or panel presiding over the hearing.